supudo/ests/README.md

-Tool for software estimations, based on WBR.
+Tool for software estimations, based on WBR (including several other functionalities).

 ## TODO